 Firewalls, network switches and routers are not bullet proof.
 Only robust encryption solutions provide network data with a last line of defence.

 The technology exists, and is readily available, that allows fibre optic cable to be tapped and for potentially sensitive data to be read – without breaking the link and remaining undetected without specialist security equipment.

-Protecting your network transmitted data against cyber-attacks and successful data breaches is an essential business imperative today.
 Data network eavesdropping, innocent error or technical failure, data tampering and data theft have all become commonplace.
 Globally, the priority for government and commercial organisations is to ensure that network transmitted data is protected by robust encryption.